cassandre-tech/cassandre-trading-bot/util/test/api/graphql/README.md

 ̀```

 ## Tests.
-Tests are written and javascript and ran to see if the graphql API replies correctly.
+Tests are written and javascript and ran to see if the graphQL API replies correctly.

-We retrieve the tests from util:
+We retrieve the tests from util directory:
 ̀```
 cp util/test/api/graphql/package.json .
 cp util/test/api/graphql/*.js .
 ̀```
 We install the required libraries:
 ̀```
 npm install --save-dev jest isomorphic-fetch
 ̀```
 And we run the tests with the command:
 ̀```
 npm run test